beansbeansbeans/starter_kit/README.md

 simplest way: function that filters based on user-imposed constraints, function that renders bins based on filtered nodelist

 manipulation: just render a top / bottom bar for each dimension that users can drag around

+- render 20 rectangles vertically aligned for each dimension, with min max values templated